The Importance of Maintaining the Optimal pH of Outgassed Water

 One common approach is to use soda ash (sodium carbonate, Na₂CO₃) to increase the pH of acidic outgassed water.
 This method is effective in preventing the water from reacting with metal piping and fixtures, thereby reducing the risk of leaching toxic metals and causing aesthetic problems.
 However, it is important to note that neutralizing with soda ash increases the sodium content of the water, which may not be desirable for some users.

-See also The pH of Heated Water: Understanding the Factors and Maintaining Safety
+See also The pH of Soft Water: Understanding the Acidity and Implications

 Addition of Alkaline Materials